 MoE replaces the dense feed-forward network (FFN) inside each transformer layer with a set of smaller "expert" networks plus a routing mechanism that decides which experts see each token.

 The key insight: at inference time, only K of the N experts process any given token.
-Set N=8 and K=2, and you activate 2 experts per token — roughly 25% of the total FFN capacity for that layer.
-Scale this across all layers and you get a model that's large in total parameter count but computationally lean at runtime.
+In Mixtral 8x7B, the architecture routes each token to two experts out of eight per sparse layer, per the Mixtral paper.
+Scale this across layers and you get a model that is large in total parameter count but leaner in active compute than the raw total parameter count suggests.

 The three components: